.

 How to Help: Hunger & Homelessness in America

 In 1993, the inability of the state and local government programs to handle the needs of front line programs across the United States prompted the need for increased citizen involvement.
-The Run Across America for Hunger, Homelessness and Poverty focused on networking the booklet "How to Help: Hunger & Homelesness in America" that included a 14 point congressional mandate, constructed by the U.S. House Select Committee On Hunger, to evaluate available resources and unmet needs.
+The Run Across America for Hunger, Homelessness and Poverty focused on networking the booklet "How to Help: Hunger & Homelessness in America" that included a 14 point congressional mandate, constructed by the U.S. House Select Committee On Hunger, to evaluate available resources and unmet needs.

 The focus of the following needs assessment is to help community leaders who desire to advance strategic planning and development of solution oriented initiatives.